revisium/prisma-pg-json/README.md

 - 🌟 **Wildcard support** - Query arrays with `*`, array indices `[0]`, `[-1]`
 - 🚀 **JSON sorting** - Order by nested JSON fields with type casting and aggregations
 - 🔧 **Extended filters** - All Prisma filters plus advanced JSON operations
+- 🔎 **Full-text search** - PostgreSQL FTS in JSON with language support and phrase matching
 - 🎨 **Logical operators** - AND, OR, NOT combinations just like Prisma
 - 📦 **Prisma native** - Uses `Prisma.Sql` for safe parameterized queries
 - ⚡ **Universal** - Works with any table structure, not schema-dependent